 We took an early morning bus from Jiufen and got back to Taiwan before noon to enjoy our last day in Taipei.
 You’ll probably be pretty tired at this point so you may want to just relax and take it easy.
 But if you have the energy to do more sightseeing, then there’s still plenty left to explore in Taipei.

 And that’s about it!
-If you follow this itinerary, then you’ll get to experience the best of Taiwan in 14 days.
+If you follow this Taiwan itinerary, then you’ll get to experience the best of this beautiful country in 14 days.
 It can be tiring but it’s fun and super worth it.
 Taiwan is a fascinating country with great infrastructure so it’s easy to explore.
 Be sure to check out the map and our travel tips below for more help in planning your trip.

-These are all the places you’ll be covering if you follow this 2-week itinerary.
-Zoom in to get a closer look and mouse over the pins to see what they are.
+These are all the places you’ll be covering if you follow this 2-week Taiwan itinerary.
+Click on the link for a live version of the map.